 I began in 1987 with a simple 49 note mini keyboard, which gave me sufficient confidence that this was not a short-term fad, so in 1988 I took the plunge and brought a Roland E20 five octave synthesiser.
 By 1994 and after consultations with the finance director (the other half!)
 I went for the Technics KN2000.
 At the time it was a major leap forward in functionality, which enabled me to more fully explore my fledging musical talents.
 By 1999 technology and my skills had moved on sufficiently to justify a KN5000, which I kept until 2002 when I upgraded to the KN7000.
 A superb instrument, but sadly the last of it’s type as Technics withdrew from the market a few years later, so I migrated to Yamaha, firstly Tyros 3 then Tyros 5 (76 key).

-My current instrument is a Yamaha CVP-709PE Clavinova, a piano arranger that represents state of the art technology and contains many superb sampled sounds as well as being highly configurable to enable me to be more expressive as well as exploring a wider variety of musical taste.
+My current instruments are the Yamaha CVP-709PE Clavinova and Yamaha Genos.
+The former is a piano arranger that represents state of the art technology and contains many superb sampled sounds as well as being highly configurable to enable me to be more expressive as well as exploring a wider variety of musical taste.
+The latter is an excellent and fun keyboard which I prefer to use when playing pop, rock and disco numbers.

 I tend to enjoy playing big band/ orchestral pieces covering the 20's through to 80's period.
 Whilst living in Hampshire I periodically got together with friends to jam - all good fun!
 I have also explored the use of the sequencer in conjunction with my computer running programs such as Cakewalk Sonar to widen my sound experience, as well as helping me to improve my playing skills, particularly timing.